How to Get Your Computer Screen Back to a Normal Size Window

-Methods to Restore the Screen Back to Its Normal Size
+Methods to Restore the Computer Screen Back to Its Normal Size

-If you prefer a more comprehensive solution to restore your screen back to its normal size, you can try the following methods:
+If you prefer a more comprehensive solution to shrink your screen back to its normal size, you can try the following methods:

 Resetting screen resolution to default

 In the display settings menu, select the option to reset the screen resolution to its default settings.
-This will revert any changes made to the resolution and restore it to the original size and your issue is solved.
+This will revert any changes made to the resolution and restore your computer screen to the normal size and your issue is solved.

 Scrolling to adjust the screen size